techlozenge/student-frontend-angular-final/README.md

 This Angular project is a fully functional web frontend administration system.

-Additionally, it can be leveraged as a very detailed template for other uses.
+It can be leveraged as a detailed template for other uses.

-* NOTE 10/25/2019: I am in the process of converting all of the components to use Angular Material Tables that leverage a MatSort and MatPagination.
+* Note: I have converted all of the summary components to use Angular Material Tables that leverage MatSort and MatPagination.

 * Starting the Application

     * Backend

-        * I use the Sails web framework (0.12.13) as an API server.
+        * I use the Sails web framework (0.12.13) as an API server the serves MySQL data.

             * [Sails as a Backend Framework](https://github.com/techlozenge/sails-student-api) (used by this Angular project)